Managing Home Maintenance Costs

 Swimming Pool Closing for the Winter

-We have added a some details to the steps in our previous post.
+We have added some details to the steps in our previous post.
 If they do not apply, just ignore them.
-Of course we cannot be responsible for your pool, since every installation is a bit different.
+Of course, we cannot be responsible for your pool, since every installation is a bit different.
 Above all use these instructions along with the detailed instructions you received from the pool company you deal with.

 • Clean the pool and make sure that the water is clear, that there is no debris or dirt in the pool